Ocular surface disease, sometimes referred to as dry

 - Blurry Vision.

-Dry eyes can be diagnosed through a comprehensive eye examination.
+Ocular surface disease can be diagnosed through a comprehensive eye examination.
 Testing with emphasis on the evaluation of the quantity and quality of tears produced by the eyes may include:

 - External examination of the eye, including lid structure and blink dynamics.